Tech-at-DU/React-Fundamentals-tutorial/P11-Random-Space/content.md

 ### Style the RandomSpace button

 Add a style sheet and style the RandomSpace button.
+You style the button.
+Follow these steps:

+- create a style sheet `RandomSpace.css`
+- import your style sheet into `RandomSpace.js`
+- add some styles...